thienphuoc1990/cd0037-API-Development-and-Documentation-project/README.md

 We started the full stack application for you.
 It is designed with some key functional areas:

+### Infrastructure for local
+Run with docker compose from root folder of project.
+> docker-compose up -d

+It will run up 2 databases for local and testing.
+For BE data, need to run import DB follow in backend README.

 ### Backend

 The [backend](./backend/README.md) directory contains a partially completed Flask and SQLAlchemy server.
 You will work primarily in `__init__.py` to define your endpoints and can reference models.py for DB and SQLAlchemy setup.
 These are the files you'd want to edit in the backend: